-Ex: I got a job of a trainee chef in that new restaurant.
+Ex: I got the job of a trainee chef in that new restaurant.

 VACANCY, n. – a job available for someone new to do.

-Ex: There are couple of vacancies in that company.
+Ex: There are a couple of vacancies in that company.

 LEAVE, n. – time allowed away from work for a holiday or illness.

 Ex: Tom will be on sick leave till Friday.